 This is where antioxidants come in with some much needed help.

 They are able to donate an electron to free radicals, effectively neutralizing them.
-And if they are present in great enough numbers on your skin, the damage free radicals cause will be minimal.
+And if they are present in great enough numbers in your diet and on your skin, the damage free radicals cause will be minimal.

 As you can see, antioxidants are critical for maintaining youthful-looking skin- and astaxanthin has some special superpowers in this area.

 Antioxidants work in your body in different ways.
 Not all of them are effective at fighting free radicals specifically in your skin, though they may be potent in other areas of your body.

 Exploring astaxanthin skin benefits, it has been shown in lab studies to combat oxidative stress in skin cells.
 This is incredibly important for slowing the aging process in your skin (as we just discussed) and protecting your skin from further damage.

 In fact, the research so far on astaxanthin as a skin antioxidant is very fascinating.

 Not only does it work directly by scavenging free radicals, it also appears to activate something called the “cellular antioxidant defense system”, as shown by lab evidence.
 This means that its presence upregulates antioxidant enzymes within your body, including glutathione peroxidase and superoxide dismutase.